How to Build Your Own Covered Deck

 Posts were attached to the decking right at the corner and over the concrete pillars in the front with metal plates.
 These are readily available and are nailed to the deck and then to the posts.
 The posts were carefully plumbed to be perfectly vertical and temporary bracing nailed to the deck to hold them during construction.

 2X6 lumber was again used to go from the post and through the garage soffit, enabling attachment to the garage rafters inside the garage.
 One of the posts turned out to be exactly on the rafter, requiring that it be moved 1½" to the side.
-Rather than move the post off of the header of the deck on that side, the top of the post was notched to move just the 2X6 rather than the post - see the pictures to the right for this detail.
+Rather than move the post off of the header of the deck on that side, the top of the post was notched to move just the 2X6 rather than the post - see the pictures below for this detail.
 The garage roof sheathing needed to be cut to permit these "wall plates" to be inserted as they were higher than the garage roof, but that was alright as it would allow the deck rafters to extend past them, providing an eave, while still matching the garage roof.
 See details in the photos.

 A double 2X6 header was built across the two front posts to support the roof ridge, one 2X6 on each side of the post.
 Double 2X6's were set onto and through the header to actually hold the ridge, with one on each side of the ridge.
 At this point the ridge can be set and extended onto the garage roof, but the far end must be cut at the 4/12 pitch the garage roof is to sit flat.
 Ours did not sit over a garage rafter, and additional 2X4's were scabbed between rafters inside the garage to offer additional support.
 Two short pieces of 4X4 were added at an angle, one from each front post to the double header to add both strength and better appearance.
 The 4X4's were attached to the posts with bolts and nuts, with the nuts on the inside, sloped side.
 Holes were drilled with a forstner bit just large enough for washers to fit into and that produced a flat surface inside the angled wood for the nut.
 This keeps the nut end of the bolt out of sight, and away from little hands that might get cut on it.
 The bolt head on the other side was left outside the wood as reasonably flat, unobtrusive and safe.